ssanj/hde-solutions/problem-defintion-2.md

 Eg:
 ```
 projectDir/some/folder/path/stack.yaml -- Haskell build file found
-config/haskell/script.sh -- if this file exists then execute it
+configDir/haskell/script.sh -- if this file exists then execute it
 ```

 - If a matching executable is not found in the config directory for the language, execute a default handler in the root of the config directory that outputs the following the message to stdout: "no setup needed"

 Eg:
 ```
-config/script.sh -- execute this default file
+configDir/script.sh -- execute this default file
 ```

 The solution needs to be easily updated to include more languages (and build files).

 Don't handle an file or execution errors at this point.
-Assume the default script exists and is executable.
+Assume the default script exists and all scripts are executable.

 ## Testing Criteria